crsnbogdan/TOP-Weather-App/README.md

 TITLE: Weather App

-VERSION NUMBER: 1.0.0
+VERSION NUMBER: 1.0.2

 DESCRIPTION: Project created for the purpose of learning how to write asynchronous code and how to interact with third party APIs in order to fetch data from a server and display it in the DOM.

 PROJECT STATUS: IN PROGRESS

 TO DO:

-- create page layout
-- render the weather forecast for the current day and append it to the DOM
-- render the weather forecast for the following 7 days and append it to the DOM
+- render the weather forecast for the following 6 days and append it to the DOM
 - add styling to page

 TECHNOLOGIES USED: HTML, CSS, JS, Webpack, NPM,